Zara Abid: Death

-On 22 May 2020, Abid was amongst the passengers of the PIA Flight 8303, which crashed while on final approach for landing near the Jinnah International Airport in Karachi; she was said to be returning to the city after attending her uncle's funeral in Lahore.
+On 22 May 2020, Abid was amongst the passengers of the PIA Flight 8303, which crashed while on final approach for landing near the Jinnah International Airport in Karachi.
+She was said to be returning to the city after attending her uncle's funeral in Lahore.
 A flight manifest released by PIA showed her name on the list of passengers.
 97 deaths were reported from the 99 people on board, and she was not reported as one of the survivors.
 She had been modeling for clothing brand Sana Safinaz at the time when she had to reportedly leave for Lahore.
 Some initial reports claimed she had survived the accident.
 After the crash, Abid's brother told the media that her family were still looking for her at the hospital where the injured were admitted, and that they were waiting for an update from authorities.
 Her brother appealed to stop the spread of fake news regarding the matter.

 Tributes started to appear on social media as soon as news of the plane accident broke.
 Many celebrities from the fashion and entertainment industries expressed their condolences when her death was confirmed.
-Abid was also the target of online abuse from many people for what she used to wear and her lifestyle choices, leading to her accounts on social media platforms being deactivated.
+Her social media accounts were deactivated by friends and family.